ethereum/solidity-blog/_posts/2020-09-15-solidity-underhanded-contest.md

 layout: post
 published: true
 title: 'The Solidity Underhanded Contest is back!'
-date: '2020-08-09'
+date: '2020-09-18'
 author: Franziska Heintel
 category: Announcements
 ---

 We're excited to share that the [Solidity Underhanded Contest](https://underhanded.solidity.rocks/) is finally back!

-Inspired by the [Underhanded C Contest](http://www.underhanded-c.org/) and the first [Underhanded Solidity Contest](https://u.solidity.cc/), organized in 2017 by Nick Johnson, we decided it's time for a revival.
+Inspired by the [Underhanded C Contest](http://www.underhanded-c.org/) and the first [Underhanded Solidity Contest](https://u.solidity.cc/), organized in 2017 by Nick Johnson, we decided it is time for a much needed revival.

 ![Solidity Underhanded Contest](/img/2020/09/Underhanded_Solidity.gif)